White House Coronavirus Task Force

-The White House Coronavirus Task Force was the United States Department of State task force during the Trump administration that "coordinate[d] and overs[aw] the administration's efforts to monitor, prevent, contain, and mitigate the spread" of coronavirus disease 2019 (COVID-19).
+The White House Coronavirus Task Force was the United States Department of State task force during the first Trump administration.
+The goal of the Task Force was to coordinate and oversee the administration's efforts to monitor, prevent, contain, and mitigate the spread of coronavirus disease 2019 (COVID-19).
 Also referred to as the President's Coronavirus Task Force, it was established on January 29, 2020, with Secretary of Health and Human Services Alex Azar as chair.
 On February 26, 2020, U.S. vice president Mike Pence was named to chair the task force, and Deborah Birx was named the response coordinator.

 The task force was succeeded by the White House COVID-19 Response Team under the Biden administration.

 Background

 The first known case in the United States of COVID-19 was confirmed in the state of Washington on January 20, 2020, in a 35-year-old man who had returned from Wuhan, China on January 15.
 The White House Coronavirus Task Force was established on January 29, with Secretary of Health and Human Services Alex Azar as its chair.
 On January 30, the WHO declared a Public Health Emergency of International Concern and on January 31, the Trump administration declared a public health emergency, and placed travel restrictions on entry by non-citizens who had recently been in China.
 On February 26, U.S. vice president Mike Pence replaced Azar as chair.